Selective removal of thin layers on flat substrates

 Processing oforganic coatings

-Thin layers of conductive, semiconducting or insulating materials form a new basis of novel products.
-Deposed on glass or foil their thicknesses are in the nanometer and micrometer range.
-Multilayer systems are for example used to build screens for smartphones, flat lighting elements or flexible solar moduls.
-Two dimensional structures that define the funtionality of such components can be produced flexible and economical with laser beam.
+Thin layers of conductive, semiconducting or insulating materials form the basis of a number of new products.
+Deposited on glass or foil, these have thicknesses in the nano and micrometre range.
+For example, screens for smartphones, flat lighting elements or flexible solar modules are made from multi-layer systems.

-For example the COPT center of the University of Cologne develops processes for the high resolution structuring of thin layers, using Pulsar Photonics laser systems.
-With the USP laser, substrates can be cut precisely and layers can be selectively removed.
-This is frequently required for the contacting of conductor tracks in organic electronics.
-In order to achieve a sufficiently high quality, it is essential to consider parameters such as focus, spatial and temporal pulse shape and a subsequent cleaning.
-In particular in the structuring of the transparent, conductive indium tin oxide (ITO), used in many areas, the USP processsing reduces the resulting edge jumps, which are critical for subsequent coatings.
+With the USP laser you can Precisely cut substrates and Layers removed selectively will.
+The latter is often used in organic electronics Contacting of conductor tracks needed.
+In order to achieve a sufficiently high quality, parameters such as focus, spatial and temporal pulse shape and subsequent cleaning must therefore be taken into account in this process.
+Especially when structuring the transparent, conductive indium tin oxide (ITO) used in many areas USP processing reduces the resulting raised edges which are critical for subsequent coatings.

-The use of ultrashort pulse lasers allows physical processes which would not be possible with longer pulse durations.
-This opens new process windows and makes new industrial processes possible.
+The use of ultrashort pulse lasers allows physical processes that would not be possible with longer pulse lengths.
+This opens up new process windows and new industrial-grade processes can be implemented.

-- structuring of conductor paths by laser ablation
+- Structuring of isolation trenches by laser ablation

-- labeling of substrates for identification during the process chain
+- Marking of substrates for clear identification within the process chains

 Your personal contact